TYPO3-Documentation/blog_example/CONTRIBUTING.md

 # Contribute to this extension

+For help about contributing to the documentation in general, see https://docs.typo3.org/typo3cms/HowToDocument/

 You are welcome to contribute to this example extension.
 Please note that the code is used in different manuals to demonstrate certain features of TYPO3 and Extbase.